tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 This library is a security adapter for akka-http server applications. `csw-aas` uses [OpenId Connect](https://openid.net/connect/) for authentication and authorization.
-The authentication server used by aas is [keycloak](https://www.keycloak.org/). we recommend that you get familiar with keycloak's documentation and configurations to fully leverage this adapters features.
+The authentication server used by AAS is [keycloak](https://www.keycloak.org/).
+We recommend that you get familiar with keycloak's documentation and configurations to fully leverage this adapter's features.

 This adapter provides authentication via security directives such as `sGet`, `sPost`, `sPut`, etc.
+These directives are used in routing and replace the default `get`, `post`, `put`, etc. directives from Akka HTTP.
+This allows custom policies to be enforced at the routing level.
 For authorization, these secure directives accept a wide range of policy expressions.
+The usage of these directives are described below.

 ## Dependencies